hvac inbox triage

 Why inbox triage is a durable operation wedge

 Inbox overload is constant in HVAC offices — not seasonal — so the delivered outcome keeps earning value year-round regardless of install or repair cycles.
 We connect this work to related operations like missed-call follow-up and ongoing support so each piece reinforces the others.
-The wedge holds because the pain recurs on the same cadence as the business, and because the owner-approval boundary is a deliberate control surface — not a fallback.
-That distinction is what competitors leave out of their pitch.

 - Inbox volume is steady year-round, unlike seasonal install or repair demand spikes.